dladd/pyFormex/sphinx/intro.rst

 .. % genre Blender
 .. % (such as GiD)

-Perhaps the most important feature of is that it was primarily intended to be an easy scripting language for creating geometrical models of 3D-structures.
-The Graphical User Interface was only added as a convenient means to visualize the designed structure. can still run without user interface, and this makes it ideal for use in a batch toolchain.
+Perhaps the most important feature of |pyformex| is that it was primarily intended to be an easy scripting language for creating geometrical models of 3D-structures.
+The Graphical User Interface was only added as a convenient means to visualize the designed structure.
+|pyformex| can still run without user interface, and this makes it ideal
+for use in a batch toolchain.
 Anybody involved in the simulation of the mechanical behaviour of materials and structures will testify that most of the work (often 80-90%) goes into the building of the model, not into the simulations itself.
-Repeatedly building a model for optimization of your structure then quickly becomes cumbersome, unless you use a tool like , allowing for automated and unattended building of model variants.
+Repeatedly building a model for optimization of your structure quickly becomes cumbersome, unless you use a tool like |pyformex|, allowing for automated and unattended building of model variants.

-The author of , professor in structural engineering and heavy computer user since mainframe times, deeply regrets that computing skills of nowadays engineering students are often limited to using graphical interfaces of mostly commercial packages.
-This greatly limits their skills, because in their way of
+The author of  |pyformex|, professor in structural engineering and heavy computer user since mainframe times, deeply regrets that computing skills of nowadays engineering students are often limited to using graphical interfaces of mostly commercial packages.
+This greatly limits their skills, because in their way of thinking:
-thinking: 'If there is no menu item to do some task, then it can not be done!'
+'If there is no menu item to do some task, then it can not be done!'
-The hope to get some of them back into coding has been a stimulus in continuing our work on .
-The strength of the scripting language and the elegance of Python have already attracted many on this path.
+The hope to get some of them back into coding has been a stimulus in continuing our work on |pyformex|.
+The strength of the scripting language and the elegance of Python have already attracted many users on this path.

-Finally, is, and will always be, free software in both meanings of free: guaranteeing your freedom (see :ref:`sec:license`) and without charging a fee for it.
+Finally, |pyformex| is, and will always be, free software in both meanings of free: guaranteeing your freedom (see :ref:`sec:license`) and without charging a fee for it.

 .. % \section{History}
 .. % \label{sec:history}